Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 Read more about Facebook's access tokens here: https://developers.facebook.com/docs/facebook-login/access-tokens

-### Ways to retreive an access token
+### Ways to retrieve an access token

-There are several options to retreive access tokens.
+There are several options to retrieve access tokens.

  - Navigate to the Graph API if you haven't already, click the dropdown button **Get Token** and select **Get User Access Token**.
 If there is something already filled in, in the access token field than this is your **short lived** access token.